School Closure Policy

 The Vice President of Operations, in consultation with the Vice President/Chief of Staff, is responsible for making all decisions on inclement weather closure for Lewis & Clark.
 In the Vice President of Operations absence, the Vice President/Chief of Staff will make the decision.

 Ideally, the decision will be made and communicated before early morning commuters have left home.
 For all day inclement weather closures and late openings, the College will strive to make the decision and announcement by 5 a.m.
 For early closures, the College will strive to make the decision and announcement by 2 p.m.
 Sometimes, however, emerging weather conditions make early notification impossible, or require closure or cancellation of some activities during the day.

 If the decision is to close, cancel some activities or to delay opening, the AVP for Facilities Services or designee(s) will immediately notify the following offices and individuals, in the order listed below:

-- Communication Services: The Director of Public Relations or designated backup will post the information on the SNOW-line, share closure information via the college’s emergency notification system, update the three Lewis & Clark campus homepages, share the information via social media, and notify local media outlets.
+- Communications: The AVP of Communications or designee(s) will share closure information on the three Lewis & Clark campus homepages, share the information via social media, and notify local media outlets.

 - Food Services: Lewis & Clark Food Services General Manager or designated backup.